Can You Play Electric Guitar Without an Amp? | 6 Methods

 Guitar Headphone Amplifier

 You cannot simply plug headphones into a guitar and expect it to work.
-Some devices can create an interface.
-The first device that can help, is a headphone amplifier.
-These units plug into the output of your electric guitar.
-They amplify a signal that can be used with headphones.
+But, you can get a device to make this possible, a headphone amplifier!
+These units plug into the output of your electric guitar and amplify a signal that can be used with headphones.

-Most units have volume level and tone control, so you can tweak the signal coming out.
+Most headphone amplifiers have volume level and tone control, so you can tweak the signal coming out.
 This is a great way to play in your apartment or add some flavor to your practice.
-There are a few different types available that can provide vintage, rock, or metal sounds.
-Depending on your style.
+There are a few different types available that can provide vintage, rock, or metal sounds with decent distortion.

 Whenever you turn your head, the sound changes to make it seem like you are playing in a room with a tube amp stack!
 And while it’s a more expensive option for a headphone amplifier, it’s also one of, if not the best.